mwy3055/mwy3055/README.md

 # 🤔 Always Thinking

 Entry-level developer who wants to create better world for everyone.
-Interested in Android Application, cutting-edge technologies and a11y.
+Interested in Android Application, latest technologies and a11y.

 # 🎓 Education
 **Konkuk University (2018.
 03. ~ )**